Frequently Asked Questions

 How much time do the children spend outside?
 Where do they go to the bathroom?

-As a nature preschool and primary grade school, it is our goal to be outside with the children at least 50% of their time at school.
-During the 4-hours that we are all together in the morning, this means that the children are out in nature for at least 2 hours.
-For our full-day students, they play again outside after lunch before their resting period.
-In cases of extreme weather such as lightning, hail or sleet, or temperatures that (with wind chill) dip into single digits, we remain inside until the weather shifts.
+As a nature preschool, it is our goal to be outside 100% of their time during the 3-hours that we are all together in the morning.
+In cases of extreme weather such as lightning, hail or sleet, or temperatures that (with wind chill) dip below 10 degrees Fahrenheit, we remain inside until the weather shifts.
 In cases of high winds, we stay out of the forest and instead explore the open fields and meadows around our campus.

 In the event that a child needs to use the bathroom while we are away from the school building, we have private, portable toileting areas set up in all of our Outdoor Classrooms/Camps.
 Teachers are always on hand to assist, when needed, and extra clothes are packed for each child in case of accidents or a need to change prior to returning to school.